FinanceCalc

 What is CD Interest?

 CD interest is the return you earn on your certificate of deposit investment.
 Unlike simple interest, most CDs use compound interest, which means you earn interest on both your initial principal and previously earned interest.
+Use our certificate of deposit interest calculator to calculate interest earned on a CD and see your CD interest earned over time.

 How CD Interest is Calculated